IBM-Cloud/docs/pricing/index.md

     <dd>You pay based on your runtime and service consumption.
 For example, with the Push service, any usage over the free monthly allowance is charged.</dd>
 <dt>Reserved charges</dt>
     <dd><p>As the account owner of a Pay As You Go account or a Subscription account, you can reserve a service instance, with a long-term commitment, for a discounted price.
 For example, you can reserve the standard large DB2 on Cloud offering for 12 months.</p>
-    <p>Some Bluemix services offer reserved plans.
-You can request a reserved plan from the Bluemix <strong>Catalog</strong> by clicking the tile of the service.
+    <p>Some {{site.data.keyword.Bluemix_notm}} services offer reserved plans.
+You can request a reserved plan from the {{site.data.keyword.Bluemix_notm}} <strong>Catalog</strong> by clicking the tile of the service.
 Then, select the service plan that best meets your needs.
 If a reserved plan is available, click <strong>Request</strong>, and follow the prompts to send your request.
 You will receive an email that contains the price information of the reserved plan.
-A Bluemix sales representative will also contact you soon to complete the purchase.</p></dd>
+A {{site.data.keyword.Bluemix_notm}} sales representative will also contact you soon to complete the purchase.</p></dd>
 <dt>Tiered charges</dt>
     <dd>Similar to metered charges, you pay based based on your runtime and service consumption.
-However, Tiered charges add additional pricing tiers, often offering discounted charges in tiers with larger consuption.
+However, Tiered charges add additional pricing tiers, often offering discounted charges in tiers with larger consumption.
 Tiered pricing is offered in simple, graduated, or block.</dd>
 </dl>